nerdtron09/eks_cluster/README.md

 ## How to use ExternalSecrets with AWS Secrets Manager or Parameter Store

 - Create an IAM Service account for specific namespace.
-- Ensure that the IAM policy for the service account is allowed to access specific AWS Secret or AW Parameter Store.
+- Ensure that the IAM policy for the service account is allowed to access specific AWS Secret Manager or AWS Parameter Store.
 See the example policies.
 - Create a SecretStore YAML on the namespace you want to have a secret sync.
 Add the serviceAccount on this YAML.
 See example below:
 ```
 $ kubectl apply -f app-secrets-store.yaml